epabst/scala-android-crud/readme.txt

 Here are some topics that will be added soon to the Wiki:

 * Getting Started:
-* Existing Frameworks: scala-android, scandroid
-* Motivation
-* CrudType and CrudApplication
+   * CrudType and CrudApplication (refer to Scaladocs)
-* Generating Layout
-* Built-In Navigation, including Actions
    * Naming Conventions for layout files, strings, DB tables, entityName, etc.
    * Supported Field Types: int, long, double, currency, Date, Calendar, String, Enumeration,
    * Supported Fields: both forms of viewId
-* Integrating with an Object Model: fields and findAll
-* UriPath - javadocs, instead?
    * How to indicate if the Entity is Updateable and/or Displayable
    * Parent Fields and Foreign Keys
+   * Generating Layout (refer to Scaladocs)
+   * UriPath (refer to Scaladocs)
+* Ready-to-use Enhancements:
+   * Integrating with an Object Model: fields and findAll
    * DerivedCrudPersistence and overriding idField
    * Generated Fields
    * Backup Service
-* Buttons - For now these must be handled by customizing the app.
+* Under the Hood
+   * Built-In Navigation, including Actions (refer to Scaladocs)
+   * What subjects are copied to what subjects and when
    * Logging - SLF4J
-* What subjects are copied to what subjects and when
 * How to Customize
-** Fields
+   * Fields
-** Activity
+   * Activity
-** Interacting with other Activities
+   * Interacting with other Activities
-** Customizing Navigation
+   * Customizing Navigation
+* Future Features
+   * Buttons and Links - For now these must be handled by customizing the app.